Table of Contents

 It is vital to balance what you want your resume to tell about yourself and what the evaluator is looking for in a candidate.
 To achieve this, you do thorough research on the evaluator and tailor your resume keeping it in mind.
 It is always a best practice to tailor your resume for each university/company you apply to.

-How do you exactly know what the evaluator is looking for?
+How do you know exactly what the evaluator is looking for?

 - Research the evaluator.